roytang/blog/content/quotes/sig.md

 How can this love be a good thing

-Not knowing what I&#x27;m going through
+Not knowing what I'm going through

   - Three Doors Down